 Educational tests are held in the High Use Collection area on level 2.

-The collection strengths of the campus Library include communications, media studies and interactive multimedia, computing, information science, education, social sciences, music and the visual and performing arts.
+The collection strengths of the Campus Library include communications, media studies and interactive multimedia, computing, information science, education, social sciences, music and visual and performing arts.

 A special collection of material donated by May O'Brien, which covers significant developments in aboriginal education in Western Australia and other aspects of indigenous issues.
 It includes reports, journals, conference papers, curriculum materials and books.

-The collection includes mainly classical music, jazz and musical theatre.
+The collection mostly features classical music, jazz and musical theatre.
 Music scores are arranged according to the British Catalogue of Music (BCM) numbering system.
 Music sound recordings are arranged numerically by an X sequence of numbers (for LP records) or a Y sequence (for CDs and cassettes).
 Listening facilities are provided adjacent to the music collection.

 The purpose of this collection is to preserve and make available for scholars and researchers of the future, material in the following categories: